Exploring the Null Results in the Direct Detection Experiments, $(g-2)_\ell$ and Neutrino Mass in an Extended $U(1)_{L_\mu-L_\tau}$ Model Constrained through the $Z\to\ell^+\ell^-$ Decays: Kinetic Mixing

 An abelian extension of the SM gauge group can be significant from the theoretical perspective to explain various BSM phenomena.
 Intriguingly, a notable feature of such theories is embodied in the vector portal coupling between the abelian gauge bosons of the $\mathcal{G}_{\rm SM}\otimes U(1)_X$ formulation.
 The interaction is naturally governed by the principles of Lorentz invariance and gauge symmetry, and can be expressed through the following renormalizable operator:

 Note that at this stage, $U(1)_X$ is a generic representation of the {\it new} abelian gauge group.
 The general results developed in this section will later be used for studying the phenomenology of $U(1)_{L_\mu-L_\tau}$.

 In Eq.~\ref{eq:kin}, $F^{\mu\nu}$ and $\mathbb{Z}^{\mu\nu}$ represent the field strength tensors corresponding to the hypercharge and the $U(1)_X$ gauge bosons, respectively.
 The dimensionless coupling constant $\epsilon$ is commonly known as the kinetic mixing, and in general, can be a fundamental parameter in the theory.
 Though it is not protected by any symmetry, its value crucially depends on the UV-completion of $U(1)_X$~\cite{He:1991qd, Bauer:2018onh}.
 If the new abelian theory can be embedded into a higher dimensional non-abelian gauge group~($G_X$) which doesn't possess any mixing with the SM during the entire symmetry breaking chain~$\big($i.e., $G_X\to U(1)_X\big)$, it is guranteed that the kinetic mixing between the $U(1)_X$ and $U(1)_Y$ gauge bosons will be finite. $U(1)$ theories obtained by gauging the difference of lepton numbers fall into this category.
-It is straightforward to embed $U(1)_{L_i-L_j}$~($i,\, j=e,\, \mu,\, \tau$) into $SU(2)_{L_i-L_j}$, and break it to the gauge boson associated with its diagonal generator $\sigma_3={\rm diag}(1,\,-1)$~\cite{He:1991qd,Heeck:2011wj}.
+It is straightforward to embed $U(1)_{L_i-L_j}$~($i,\, j=e,\, \mu,\, \tau$) into $SU(2)_{L_i-L_j}$, and break it to the gauge boson associated with its diagonal generator $\sigma_3={\rm diag}\,(1,\,-1)$~\cite{He:1991qd,Heeck:2011wj}.
 However, the argument doesn't work for $U(1)_{B-L}$, where the gauge couplings of the possible non-abelian parent group can't be independent of the gauge couplings of $U(1)_Y$, resulting in a renormalization scale-dependent kinetic mixing.

 Assuming the $U(1)_X$ hails from the former class, one can set $\epsilon_{\rm \,tree}=0$.
 However, in the presence of the fields that are simultaneously charged under $U(1)_X$ and $U(1)_Y$, there exists an unavoidable loop-induced contribution to Eq.~\eqref{eq:kin}.
 With $\epsilon_{\rm \,tree}=0$, the leading order kinetic mixing arises at the one-loop level and can be phenomenologically vital for the present work.
 Therefore, the rest of this section has been dedicated to building up the analytical expressions of the loop-induced kinetic mixings for a generic fermion $f$ and a scalar $S$, transforming non-trivially under both of the abelian gauge groups.
 Note that it is just for the sake of completeness.
 One can easily find the calculations in Ref.~\cite{Peskin:1995ev}.